gylgyl2000/ArgentBank/README.md

 1. Fork the repository
 2. Clone it on your computer
-3. for using api data:
+3. For using api data:
     * From home directory, open a terminal and run: `cd API/`
     * Install the dependencies with `npm install` or `yarn install`
     * Start local dev server with `npm run dev:server`
     * Populate database with two users with `npm run populate-db`
-4. for using app
+4. For using app:
    * From home directory, open the terminal and run: `cd Front/`
    * Install the dependencies with `npm install` or `yarn install`
    * Then run `npm start` or `yarn start` (starts the app), App should start on port 3000 ([http://localhost:3000](http://localhost:3000)).